 Places to Visit in Maui

-Maui is every bit as beautiful and mellow as it is touristy and frustrating.
-Certainly, going to the famous spots might leave you with the impression that Maui is just an expensive, exclusive retreat island for rich people and their condos.
+Maui is every bit as beautiful and mellow as it is touristy and frustrating and sometimes even the most expensive Hawaiian island.
+Certainly, going to the famous spots might leave you with the impression that Maui is just a pricey, exclusive retreat island for rich people and their condos.

 Going to the wrong restaurant or ordering a drink without checking the price could zap your day’s budget in an instant.

-That said, on the flipside, Maui has endless offerings of rugged natural beauty to discover.
+That said, on the flip side, Maui has endless offerings of rugged natural beauty to discover.
+It’s also the BEST place in Hawaii to see humpback whales.
 With a little effort, you can escape the exclusivity and pretentiousness of the glitzy areas in no time.

 Backpacking Haleakala National Park